Coast Guard Personnel Service Center

 I am frocked to LCDR.
 Do I complete a LCDR or LT OER?

 Your OER must reflect your current pay grade and not your frocked pay grade.
-If your pay grade is LT, then you must receive a LT OER.
+If your pay grade is LT, then you complete a LT OER.

 Generally, there is no way around it, but COMDTINST M1000.3A, Article 5.A.3.b. offers some relief.
-For example, you would not have to do an OER for an officer on a semi-annual schedule if less than 92 days has elapsed since the end of period of his/her last OER.
-So if you were departing in June, and you had an Ensign on your staff that was last evaluated in March, then a Detachment of Reporting Officer OER would be optional.
+For example, you would not have to complete an OER for an officer on a semi-annual schedule if less than 92 days has elapsed since the end of period of their last OER.
+So if you were departing in June, and you had an Ensign on your staff that was last evaluated in March, then a Detachment/Change of Reporting Officer OER would be optional.
+Additionally, you can set an end of period date prior to your last working day to allow sufficient time for signatures and internal processing of the OERs; e.g. the Reporting Officer is due to PCS on 15 April, which triggers a Detachment/Change of Reporting Officer OER.
+The Reporting Officer can opt to choose 31 March as their last working day and the end of period of report for Detachment/Change of Reporting Officer OERs.

-Why are in and above zone candidates for the Lieutenant Selection Board required to end their semi-annual reporting period in June rather than July this year?
+Why are in and above zone candidates for the Lieutenant Selection Board required to end their semi-annual reporting period in June rather than July?

 I’m a LT that is in-zone for W-4.
 Do I have to submit an annual LT OER?